ccmucdenver/ccm-docs/docs/clusters_guide.md

 # Guide to CCM Clusters

-## General Use Information
+## Logging in

 ### How to log in

-The clas-compute system uses (mostly) CentOS 7 and 8 operating system.
+The system uses CentOS 7 and 8 operating system.
+There are two head nodes (entry points) to the system, `math-alderaan.ucdenver.pvt` and `clas-compute.ucdenver.pvt`.
+You can use either.
+Alderann cluster runs Centos 8 while the other clusters and `clas-compute` run Centos 7.

 At this time, the main way of using the system is to use an SSH client to login to a terminal session on clas-compute or math-alderaan.
 You will need to be on the CU Denver network (wired or CU Denver wireless, not CU Denver Guest), or using the university's VPN.

-This system uses your normal portal/email username and password.
-You can use host hame either `clas-compute.ucdenver.pvt` or `math-aderaan.cudenver.pvt`.
-These are the two front ends to the cluster system.

-Users must be added before using the system.
+This system uses your normal portal/email username and password, but user account must be set up before using the system.
 Please go to [accounts](./accounts/) to request an account.

 On Linux or a Mac, you can use simply the Terminal app, which is built into the operating system.
 It is hidden away in Applications -> Utilities folder on a Mac and in similar places on various Linux desktops.
-On a Mac, you may want to drag it to your dock that it is available more conveniently next time.
+You may want to drag it to your dock (on a Mac) or the desktop (on Linux) so that it is available more conveniently next time.

 On Windows, you will need an SSH client.
 There are several out there, but generally most people use PuTTY which is available for download [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You can use either 32 or 64 bit versions - computers that require the 32 bit version are rather rare (early Windows 7/Vista/XP).